colormebrown/alx-system_engineering-devops/0x00-shell_basics/README.md

-this script changes current working dir to users dir
+this script displays current dir in long format